jordicenzano/brighcove-live-ssai-ccu/README.md

 * The beacon information in this approach is sent server side, so ad blockers can NOT block these requests.
 They should be more accurate than player side beaconing

 # Next steps
-* IMPORTANT: In Brighcove live we should prioritize the Heartbeat beacon (or make it synchronous?)
+* IMPORTANT, in Brighcove live we could:
+  * Prioritize the Heartbeat beacon (or make it synchronous?)
+  * (?)
+Add headers to beacons (to secure the communication beacon - analytics)
+  * (?)
+Add the replacement to SSAI API to send epoch seconds and epoch ms (without decimal point)
 * We could develop easy video-js / Brightcove player plug-in and take advantage of the same system to calculate real time CCU
 * A good property of this system could be compare server side vs player side beaconing.
 Could be a good way to measure the number if adblockers for a specific job / customer
 * Configure `./collector/app.yaml.base` to autoscale (configure just for testing, low cost)